FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch4.md

 We illustrate the dynamic aspects of the IDENTITY FEDERATION pattern by showing sequence diagrams for two use cases: ‘Federate two local identities’ (Figure 4.6) and ‘Single sign on’ (Figure 4.7).
 The first use case describes how a local entity invites another to join, and their mutual authentication.
 The second use case shows how a subject, after receiving a credential from an identity provider, uses it to access a new domain.

-Figure 4.6: Sequence diagram for the use case ‘Federate two local identities’
+<Figures figure="4-6">Sequence diagram for the use case ‘Federate two local identities’</Figures>

-Figure 4.7: Sequence diagram for the use case ‘Single sign on’
+<Figures figure="4-7">Sequence diagram for the use case ‘Single sign on’</Figures>

 ### IMPLEMENTATION